-Allow – users in the current role are allowed to run the action, unless they are also members of another role which is configured with a Deny set.
+Allow – users in the current role are allowed to run the action unless they are also members of another role that is configured with a Deny set.

 Deny – users in the current role are never allowed to run the action.